 Facebook is great if you’re looking for a less formal way to reach your potential customers.
 32% of Facebook users regularly engage with different brands on the platform, so you can expect people to engage with your page.

 Post interesting content and images that will grab people’s attention and you can quickly build a large audience, even without advertising on Facebook.
+You can also read about the Facebook F8 preview.
 If you do decide you want to use Facebook advertising, you can do so without spending a lot of money.
 The average cost per click on a Facebook ad is $1.72.

 LinkedIn is one of the best places for B2B companies to generate leads and is a must-have in your lead strategy.
 89% of B2B marketers admit to using the platform for their lead generation.
 LinkedIn is also a powerful platform for international businesses, with 70% of its users located outside the US.